GitauHarrison/notes/search/install_elasticsearch_localhost.md

 # Install Elasticsearch in Ubuntu 20.04 In Localhost

-Since support for full-text search is not standardized like relational database are, there are several open-source full-text engines.
+Since support for full-text search is not standardized like relational databases are, there are several open-source full-text engines.
 Examples include [Sphinx](http://sphinxsearch.com/), [Apache Solr](https://lucene.apache.org/solr/), [Elasticsearch](https://www.elastic.co/elasticsearch/) among others.
-Thankfully, all these engines can work within a Flask application due to the fact that Flask is not opinionated.
-Using search capabilities of one of the relational databases would be great but since SQLAlchemy does not support this functionality, we will have to content with learning how to handle the searching with raw SQL statement.
+Thankfully, all these engines can work within a Flask application since Flask is not opinionated.
+Using the search capabilities of one of the relational databases would be great but since SQLAlchemy does not support this functionality, we will have to contend with learning how to handle the searching with raw SQL statements.

 We can intentionally choose to use any of the full-text search engines to do the job for us.
 I will show you how you can install Elasticsearch and perform basic searches.
 If you would like to check out other articles on Elasticsearch, you can click on any of the links below: